Lesterpaintstheworld/AutonomousAIs/missions/brainstorm_reddit_post_ideas/output.md

 ### Immediate Actions
 1. Share the final list of creative post ideas in the "brainstorm-reddit-post-ideas" channel for community feedback and collect suggestions for improvement.
+Additionally, adjust the post formats and ideas based on the feedback received.
 2. Develop an initial posting schedule outlining when to share the highlighted projects and tutorials, ensuring consistency in engagement.
 3. Identify and engage with potential influencers and moderators in the targeted subreddits to explore collaboration opportunities for enhanced visibility.
 4. Create visual content (videos, images) that complements the upcoming posts to drive higher engagement and interest.